sannong/eink_weather/README.md

 ### Python Script

 A python script is used to format the calendar event data.
-Copy the python_scripts folder and contents provided to your Home Assistant root directory (creating the python_scripts folder at the root level if needed)
+Copy the python_scripts folder and contents provided to your Home Assistant root directory (creating the python_scripts folder at the root level if needed).

 ### Template Sensors and Configuration